anh-ng271/dvdrental_sql/README.md

 **About the sample database:** This database is comprised of 15 tables representing many business aspects of the company.
 The [Entity Relationship Model](https://sp.postgresqltutorial.com/wp-content/uploads/2018/03/printable-postgresql-sample-database-diagram.pdf).
 (ERM) depicts this database schema.
 Data source and SQL scripts is posted on the repository.

 ### Analysis
-These are three areas I want to explore in the DVD rental company: their physical stores, films on demand, the customer base?
+These are three areas I want to explore in the DVD rental company: their physical stores, films on demand, the customer base.

 #### How is business doing in their physical stores?
 The DVD rental company acquires two physical stores in which one employee manages one store. below are the sub questions: